 Successful businesses make profits by understanding their customers and identifying their needs.
 Good customer research helps you choose products, tailor your marketing, and develop sales tactics for the people in your market based on reliable, accurate information.

-Customer research should be part of your overall market research.
+Customer research should be part of your overall market research and should be conducted regularly.
 While your market research looks broadly at your customers, competition and industry to identify who you will market to, customer research provides more in-depth information on the needs, wants, expectations and behaviours of your customers.

 - attract more customers